Telehealth: Mid-1900s to 1980s

-When the American National Aeronautics and Space Administration (NASA), began plans to send astronauts into space, the need for telemedicine became clear.
+When the American National Aeronautics and Space Administration (NASA) began plans to send astronauts into space, the need for telemedicine became clear.
 In order to monitor their astronauts in space, telemedicine capabilities were built into the spacecraft as well as the first spacesuits.
 Additionally, during this period, telehealth and telemedicine were promoted in different countries especially the United States and Canada.
+Carrier Sekani Family Services helped pioneer telehealth in British Columbia and Canada, according to its CEO Warner Adam.
 After the telegraph and telephone started to successfully help physicians treat patients from remote areas, telehealth became more recognized.
-Technological advancements occurred when the National Aeronautics and Space Administration (NASA) sent men to space.
+Technological advancements occurred when NASA sent men to space.
 Engineers for NASA created biomedical telemetry and telecommunications systems.
 NASA technology monitored vitals such as blood pressure, heart rate, respiration rate, and temperature.
 After the technology was created, it then became the base of telehealth medicine for the public.

 Massachusetts General Hospital and Boston's Logan International Airport had a role in the early use of telemedicine, which more or less coincided with NASA's foray into telemedicine through the use of physiologic monitors for astronauts.
 On October 26, 1960, a plane struck a flock of birds upon takeoff, killing many passengers and leaving a number wounded.
 Due to the extreme complexity of trying to get all the medical personnel out from the hospital, the practical solution became telehealth.
 This was expanded upon in 1967, when Kenneth Bird at Massachusetts General founded one of the first telemedicine clinics.
 The clinic addressed the fundamental problem of delivering occupational and emergency health services to employees and travellers at the airport, located three congested miles from the hospital.
 Clinicians at the hospital would provide consultation services to patients who were at the airport.
 Consultations were achieved through microwave audio as well as video links.
 The airport began seeing over a hundred patients a day at its nurse-run clinic that cared for victims of plane crashes and other accidents, taking vital signs, electrocardiograms, and video images that were sent to Massachusetts General.
 Over 1,000 patients are documented as having received remote treatment from doctors at MGH using the clinic's two-way audiovisual microwave circuit.
 One notable story featured a woman who got off a flight in Boston and was experiencing chest pain.
-They performed a workup at the airport, took her to the telehealth suite where Dr. Raymond Murphy appeared on the television, and had a conversation with her.
-While this was happening, another doctor took notes and the nurses took vitals and any test that Dr. Murphy ordered.
+They performed a workup at the airport, took her to the telehealth suite where Raymond Murphy appeared on the television, and had a conversation with her.
+While this was happening, another doctor took notes and the nurses took vitals and any test that Murphy ordered.
 At this point, telehealth was becoming more mainstream and was starting to become more technologically advanced, which created a viable option for patients.